 • Aids Weight Management

-• Diabetic Friendly
+• Is diabetic Friendly

 • Contains Coconut Water, the ‘Fluid of Life’ (more on coco H20 to come)

-The coconut is the largest known seed on the planet with enormous health-promoting benefits.
 Celebrated for centuries for its therapeutic and beautifying gifts, modern research substantiates the traditional uses confirming coconut, its oil in particular, to be of high nutritional and medicinal value.
 Leading researcher in the field, Dr. Mary Enig, classifies the coconut as a functional food as it provides health benefits over and above its basic nutrients.